rhnfzl/docker-and-kubernetes-for-data-scientist/README.md

 WSGI : Web Server Gateway Interface
 DockerHUb has Images -->

-* Docker container images can be downloaed from [DockerHub](https://hub.docker.com/)
+* Docker container images can be downloaed from [DockerHub](https://hub.docker.com/).
+It is a public [registry](https://docs.docker.com/registry/) where you can find and download Docker images.

 > Difference Between Container and Image
 >> * Container is a running environment for Image. <br />